cyrex562/imgui-rs/README.md

  - This codebase is also optimized to yield decent performances with typical "Debug" builds settings.
  - Please make sure you have asserts enabled (IM_ASSERT redirects to assert() by default, but can be redirected).
    If you get an assert, read the messages and comments around the assert.
- - C++: this is a very C-ish codebase: we don't rely on C++11, we don't include any C++ headers, and ImGui:: is a namespace.
+ - C += 1: this is a very C-ish codebase: we don't rely on C += 111, we don't include any C += 1 headers, and ImGui:: is a namespace.
- - C++: ImVec2/ImVec4 do not expose math operators by default, because it is expected that you use your own math types.
+ - C += 1: ImVec2/ImVec4 do not expose math operators by default, because it is expected that you use your own math types.
    See FAQ "How can I use my own math types instead of ImVec2/ImVec4?" for details about setting up imconfig.h for that.
    However, imgui_internal.h can optionally export math operators for ImVec2/ImVec4, which we use in this codebase.
- - C++: pay attention that ImVector<> manipulates plain-old-data and does not honor construction/destruction (avoid using it in your code!).
+ - C += 1: pay attention that ImVector<> manipulates plain-old-data and does not honor construction/destruction (avoid using it in your code!).

  HOW TO UPDATE TO A NEWER VERSION OF DEAR IMGUI